tbfrazee/SimpleTagger.js/README.md

  #### autocompleteOnly:

  True to remove tagging functionality.
-Autocomplete selections will simply be applied as the value of inputEl.
+Autocomplete selections will simply be applied as the value of inputElement.

  #### autocompleteAppend:

- True to append multiple autocomplete values together as the value of inputEl, delimited by a comma and space.
+ True to append multiple autocomplete values together as the value of inputElement, delimited by a comma and space.
 Only applies if settings.autocompleteOnly is true.

 ### Methods: